-To our knowledge, this study represents the first comprehensive miRNA analysis of a large cohort of pediatric CD patients.
-Major strengths and novelties of this study include: (1) large sample size of treatment-naïve patients (n=245); (2) patient-matched ileal and colonic tissue; (3) detailed regression analysis with clinical characteristics; (4) discovery of index biopsy miRNA indicators of disease outcomes; and (5) mouse and human studies linking aberrant miR-29 with the loss of Paneth cells and altered PMP22 expression.
+This study represents a comprehensive miRNA analysis of a large cohort of pediatric patients with CD.
+Major strengths of this study include: (a) large sample size of treatment-naive patients (n = 245); (b) patient-matched ileal and colonic tissue; (c) detailed regression analysis with clinical characteristics; (d) discovery of index biopsy miRNA indicators of disease outcomes; and (e) mouse and human studies linking aberrant miR-29 with the loss of Paneth cells and altered PMP22 expression.
 A primary finding is that miR-29 and possibly other miRNAs could be used as prognostic indicators of disease subtype and/or severity.
-Major open questions that our study does not address include: (1) how is miR-29 misregulated in pediatric CD?; (2) are the effects of miR-29 over-expression on Paneth cells a developmental phenotype?; and (3) in what intestinal cell type(s) or mucosal layer(s) is miR-29 over-expression the most dominant and functionally relevant in the context of pediatric CD?
+Major open questions that our study does not address include the following. (a) How is miR-29 misregulated in pediatric CD? (b) Are the effects of miR-29 overexpression on Paneth cells developmental phenotypes? (c) In what intestinal cell types or mucosal layers is miR-29 overexpression the most dominant and functionally relevant in the context of pediatric CD?
 These questions warrant further investigation in follow-up studies.